Submodular Functions: Learnability, Structure, and Optimization: Introduction

 \paragraph{Algorithm for general distributions} Our $\tOmega(n^{1/3})$ inapproximability result for general distributions turns out to be close to optimal.
-We give an algorithm to PMAC-learn an arbitrary non-negative, monotone, submodular function with approximation factor $O(\sqrt{n})$.
+We give an algorithm to PMAC-learn an arbitrary non-negative, monotone, submodular function with approximation factor $O(\sqrt{n})$ for any $\epsilon$ and $\delta$ by using a number of samples $\tilde{O}\left(n/\epsilon \log(1/\delta)\right)$.

 This algorithm is based on a recent structural result which shows that any monotone, non-negative, submodular function can be approximated within a factor of $\sqrt{n}$ on every point by the square root of a linear function \cite{nick09}.
 We leverage this result to reduce the problem of PMAC-learning a submodular function to learning a linear separator in the usual PAC model.
 We remark that an improved structural result for any subclass of submodular functions would yield an improved analysis of our algorithm for that subclass.
 Moreover, the algorithmic approach we provide is quite robust and can be extended to handle more general scenarios, including forms of noise.